Gianl-msi/Bank-churn---xgboost/README.md

 The ideal compromise sits where the total monetary loss of the firm is the minimun: this is equal to the sum of acquiring cost of the clients who left plus the cost of offers/deals/perks given away to maintain the clients.
 According to a marketing report of 2019, acquiring a new customer costs around 80 dollars.
 For the sake of this project we assume that the average cost of approaching a client with offers to discourage him/her from leaving the firm is 20 dollars per client.
 Thus, losing a customer is 4 times more expensive than enticing him/her to stay.

+As show below, the minimuc cost is reached when scale_pos_weight is equal to 11.
+With this value, the number of false negatives and false positives, is 13 and 52 respectively.
 <p float="left">
   <img src="https://github.com/Gianl-msi/Bank-churn---xgboost/blob/main/Figures/Recall%20F1.png" width="400" height="400"/>
   <img src="https://github.com/Gianl-msi/Bank-churn---xgboost/blob/main/Figures/FN%20FP%20Cost.png" width="400" height="400"/>